Editor's publishing checklist

 - replace, fix, or remove links to the unpublished page

-- contact the content owner for updated text if the edited link will alter the context of the page
+- contact the content owner for updated text if a removed page link alters the context of the page

 For further support and information, see the Web Content style guide and our other guidance.